Religious Trauma Counseling for Atlanta, GA

 If any of the following resonate with you, you may have experienced religious trauma:

-• You feel obligated to do something sexually that you don't want to do and/or you don't enjoy.
+You feel obligated to do something sexually that you don't want to do or don't enjoy.

 Realizing you may have experienced trauma and naming it as such is an important step in finding healing.

-I specialize in helping people find healing after suffering religious trauma in a Christian context.
+I specialize in helping people heal from religious trauma that occurred within Christian contexts.
 If you have experienced trauma in a different religious tradition and think we would be a good fit, please reach out.
-I'll work to educate myself on your tradition.
-You also may look here for a provider who may be a good fit.
+I am committed to learning about your background so that I can support you thoughtfully and respectfully.

 Below are common themes and questions that come up related to religious trauma.